joshfermin/joshfermin.github.io/_posts/2015-09-24-self-improvement.markdown

 <p>For a long time, I've been living in my comfort zone.
 The only things to ever push me out of it were classes.
 Since I was really young I have been extremely introverted.
 I loved keeping to myself and a couple friends were nice, but ask me to go up in front of a class and give a talk or even just talk to some strangers...
 That was really pushing it.
 My palms would get really sweaty and my heart would race a million miles an hour and when it was finally my turn to talk I would barely be able to get a sentence out because of how nervous I was.</p>

 <h2 class="section-heading">Pushing the Envelope.</h2>
 <p>After about 16 years of education and having to give those talks ever so often, I can say I've gotten much better, but I still have a long ways to go.
-And that is why my friends and I have taken it upon ourselves to <b>"do one thing everyday that scares you"</b>.
-To overcome our anxiety of social interactions and how people think about us we all decided to give each other daily challenges.
+And that is why my friends and I have taken it upon ourselves to live by the following quote: <blockquote>"Do one thing everyday that scares you."</blockquote> And to do that we decided to give each other daily challenges that will push us out of our comfort zone.
 This blog post is a journey through those challenges.</p>

-<p>Thanks <a href="http://alexcampbell.co/">Alex</a> and <a href="http://edwardzhu.me/">Edward</a> for pushing me and doing this together.</p>
+<p>Many thanks to<a href="http://alexcampbell.co/">Alex</a> and <a href="http://edwardzhu.me/">Edward</a> for pushing me to improve myself and doing this with me.</p>

 <h3 class="section-heading">Day 1.</h3>